cheran99/SOC-Automation/README.md

 If you want to block the IP address, you can select the link for "True" and this will take you to the Shuffle page where it has already answered on your behalf to block the source IP:

 ![image](https://github.com/user-attachments/assets/d073b9b7-591f-421c-a716-2d081456d87d)

+Overall, this shows that this automated workflow system is successful.
+When there is a SSH login attempt to the Ubuntu virtual machine, the Wazuh Manager detects and generates an alert.
+The hash value of the alert is parsed by the "SHA256 Regex" before being sent over to Virustotal to check the reputation score of this particular hash.
+Before the request to block the source IP using the "firewall-drop" active response is sent to "Wazuh 1", an email with the information of the alert is sent to the SOC analyst to review the details of this alert.
+The SOC analyst then has the option to either block the source IP or accept its connection.
+If the SOC analyst clicks the link to block the source IP, Shuffle will automatically send that request to "Wazuh 1" to automatically block it using the "firewall-drop" active response.
+Without the "User Input" in the workflow, any SSH login attempts coming from any inbound traffic will automatically be blocked.

+## Conclusions